Director of Marketing and Business Development

 Sara provides her expertise in research design and practice to the Foundation.
 She has been instrumental in preparing the Foundation's brain injury research for publication in peer reviewed journals.
 Sara is a Chartered Psychologist who started her career in Portugal before moving to England where she completed a Masters in Cognitive Neuropsychology and a PhD investigating the relationship between language and cognition.

 Rachael is a consultant Clinical Psychologist with the Disabilities Trust and Clinical supervisor for The Disabilities Trust Foundation Brain Injury Linkworkers.
 She is also a clinical neuropsychologist with the NHS at Bolton NHS Foundation Trust where she works with a community neurology team assessing and treating patients with diagnosed neurological conditions including epilepsy, Multiple Sclerosis, Parkinson’s Disease, MND, brain injury and mitochondrial disease.

-Harriet is a psychology graduate, who joined the Trust in 2017 as a Research Assistant.
-Harriet continues to assist in the review of the BMIPB (BIRT Memory and Information Processing Battery) part time and started as Foundation Support Officer in May 2018.
-Harriet has experience working with people with complex physical and neuro-psychological conditions and brings to the team her research and administrative skills.
+Harriet is a psychology graduate, who joined the Trust in 2017 as a Research Assistant working on the BMIPB (BIRT Memory and Information Processing Battery).
+Harriet began working for the Foundation (initially part-time) in May 2018 and became the Foundation Support Coordinator in January 2019.
+Harriet has experience working with people with complex physical and neuro-psychological conditions and brings this knowledge to the team, along with her research skills.

 Prison Linkworker Service Following on from the success of the Linkworker pilot projects in HMP Leeds and HMYOI Wetherby and Hindley, we are now running a further Linkworker project in an adult male prison.
 We have now launched the service at HMP Drake Hall, working with female prisoners for the first time.
 New evidence has shown a possible link between brain injury and violence amongst female prisoners and this highlights the need for further research.